jprlink/ukr_longit_study_graphs/README.md

 ### `functions.R`

 The `functions.R` script provides utility functions for graph creation and data validation.
-The main function in this script is `create_bar_graph_vertical`, which is invoked by `create_graphs.R`. `create_bar_graph_vertical` is a wrapper function for several helper functions specific to each step of the graph creation:
+The main function in this script is `create_bar_graph`, which is invoked by `create_graphs.R`. `create_bar_graph` is a wrapper function for several helper functions specific to each step of the graph creation:

 1. **Data Validation (`validate_data`)**: The function begins by validating the input dataset and parameters.
 If the validation fails, the script will stop execution.
     - Input: `data_df`, `params_df`